awsdocs/aws-elemental-mediapackage-user-guide/doc_source/using-encryption.md

 # Using Encryption in AWS Elemental MediaPackage<a name="using-encryption"></a>

 Protect your content from unauthorized use through encryption\.
-Digital rights management \(DRM\) systems provide keys to AWS Elemental MediaPackage for content encryption, and licenses to supported players for decryption\.
+Digital rights management \(DRM\) systems provide keys to AWS Elemental MediaPackage for content encryption, and licenses to supported players and other consumers for decryption\.

 **Note**
 To encrypt content, you must have a DRM solution provider\.